Visiting Las Vegas: Crash Course

 SHUTTLE COMPANIES.
 The private shuttles are $6 (to the Strip) or $8 (to downtown) per person.
 They're a great deal if you're traveling solo, a kinda good deal if you're traveling as a couple, but no cheaper than a taxi if there are 3+ in your party, since taxis are the same cost for 1-4 people.
 To find the shuttles, go to the space between the two big baggage claim areas and face the direction of the escalators that are coming down from the second floor.
 Walk past the escalators, walk out the door, and look left or right.
 Note that your hotel likely doesn't have its own shuttle service, unless you're a high roller.

 CAR RENTAL.
 There's no need to rent a car.
 Buses go up and down the Strip and to downtown 24/7, lots of stuff is within walking distance, you won't like driving on the congested Strip, and parking is inconvenient and expensive.
-(Strip hotels generally don't offer free parking, even to guests.)
+(Strip hotels generally don't offer free parking, even to guests, and it can sometimes take an hour to exit the parking garage.)
 Also, the car rental place isn't actually at the airport, you have to take a shuttle to/from the rental place.

 WALK.
-I don't know you'd do this, but if you want to, it'll take 50 minutes without luggage according to Google Maps, from Terminal 1 to the closest strip hotels, the Tropicana or MGM Grand.
+Walking would take 50 minutes without luggage according to Google Maps, from Terminal 1 to the closest strip hotel, the MGM Grand.

 Get a cheap room upgrade when you check in